 Dad tried to talk, but Hugo just kept making him drink tea.

 “Slow down, Hugo!”
 I said, walking in.
 If he kept it up, Dad would drown.
 We’d both done a quick course on how to care for a disabled person when Dad was still in hospital, so Hugo should have known better.
-My happy mood vanished as quickly as it appeared (these mood swings were exhausting me), but I forced a smile on my face for Dad.
+I forced a smile on my face for Dad.